-As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Internal Auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external Auditors; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.
+- the work of the Internal auditor

+- the financial management and governance self-assessment process;

+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework

+- the work of the external auditor

+- · correspondence from ESFA.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit and Risk Committee and a plan to address any potential weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit and Risk Committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees and signed on their behalf by:
+Approved by the Board of Trustees and signed on their behalf by:

+P Hughes

+Chair

-P Hughes Chair J Reavley Accounting Officer
+J Reavley Accounting Officer